SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 When selected, dynamic access mapping will be used only when a new user logs in to fill in the initial roles.
 When a user already exists in {{< product-c8y-iot >}}, the roles will not be overridden nor updated.
 Selecting this option also enables admins to edit roles of SSO users in the user management.
 For details, refer to  [Administration > Managing permissions](/users-guide/administration/#attach-global) in the *User guide*.

 When a user logs in with an access token, the username can be derived from a JWT claim.
 The claim name can be configured in the **User ID configuration** window.
-The user ID can be set to any field of the authorization token sent to the platform.
-We recommend you to inspect the authorization token in the audit logs to make sure the correct field is used (see [Troubleshooting](#troubleshooting)).
+The user ID can be set to any top-level field of the authorization token payload sent from the authorization server to the platform during the login process.
+We recommend you inspect the authorization token in the audit logs to make sure the correct field is used (see [Troubleshooting](#troubleshooting)).

 ![OAuth configuration](/images/users-guide/Administration/admin-sso-3.png)